Whimsy Stick

 Pole snaps under lateral force

-Specifically, high energy dogs don’t pull in a straight line.
+High-drive dogs don’t pull in a straight line.
 They cut, pivot, and hit the cord from angles standard poles were never tested for.
-Consequently, the pole flexes and eventually cracks at the base.
+The pole flexes and eventually cracks at the base.

 🪢